 Burson-Marsteller was the biggest public relations network owned by WPP, loosely aligned with the Young & Rubicam Brands marketing group.
 Although it offered a broad range of different PR services, the agency was best-known for its work on corporate reputation and crisis management.
-In 2018, WPP announced plans to merge Cohn & Wolfe into its larger sibling Burson-Marsteller to create a new global Top Three agency, Burson Cohn & Wolfe.
-C&W CEO Donna Imperato becomes CEO of the merged business, with Don Baer moving up to chairman.
+In 2018, WPP announced plans to merge Burson with its smaller sibling Cohn & Wolfe to create a new global Top Three agency, Burson Cohn & Wolfe.
+C&W CEO Donna Imperato becomes CEO of the merged business, with Burson's Don Baer moving up to chairman.
 Founder Harold Burson launched the business in New York in 1946 as a PR agency, but merged it in 1953 with Marsteller Gebhardt & Reed, a Chicago-based advertising agency run by Bill Marsteller.
 During the 1970s, Burson-Marsteller was arguably the first agency to take a fully global approach to PR, establishing offices around the globe to become the world's biggest such business.
 It remained a joint venture between Burson and the Marsteller agency until both businesses were acquired by Young & Rubicam in 1979.
 Marsteller's advertising operations have been mostly phased out, although BM does still offer creative services inhouse or via subsidiary unit Proof.
 Indeed it appointed former Saatchi & Saatchi and Framestore executive Tom Eslinger in 2017 as its first chief creative officer.
 Other specialised subsidiaries include political and corporate consultancy Penn Schoen Berland, grassroots communications unit Direct Impact and UK consumer PR division Communique.
-Industry watcher The Holmes Report estimated fee income of $480m in 2016.
-Adbrands does not currently offer a business profile for this company but subscribers may access account assignments and contact information.
+Industry watcher The Holmes Report estimated fee income of $463m in 2017, placing Burson as the #5 network globally.
+Subscribers may access account assignments and contact information.
 The searchable account assignments database is available to full subscribers to Adbrands.net premium services.
 Click here to access Adbrands account assignments (subscribers only); or see here for information on how to subscribe.

 Which clients does Burson-Marsteller handle?
 Find out more from Adbrands Account Assignments